-We provide people with end of life nursing care in their own homes.
+We provide people with free end of life nursing care in their own homes.

 When asked, most of us say we want to die at home, in the comfort of familiar surroundings, close to those we love.